Skip to content

 Frequently asked questions

 Most home batteries run roughly $1,000–$1,400 per kWh installed, plus a few thousand dollars for the backup gateway, electrical work, and permit.
 A single Powerwall-class unit (about 13.5 kWh) commonly lands around $12,000–$18,000 installed; two units roughly double the battery portion.
-Enter your own capacity and price per kWh above for an estimate.
+The calculator on this page estimates it from your own capacity and price per kWh.

 Ask AI about this